QUT-Motorsport/QUTMS_ConfigApp/README.md

 ## Editing the Backend (Python & Flask Development)

 To make changes to the backend, edit the files in `qev2-config/python/`.
-The main python file is `qev2-config/python/api.py` which contains a Flask server.
+The main python file is `qev2-config/python/api.py` which contains a Sanic server.

 ## Experimentation via Jupyter Lab